pgbackrest/pgbackrest/INSTALL.md

 ```
 ##### thread-timeout

-Maximum amount of time that a backup thread should run.
+Maximum amount of time (in seconds) that a backup thread should run.
 This limits the amount of time that a thread might be stuck due to unforeseen issues during the backup.
 ```
 default: <none>
-example: thread-max=4
+example: thread-timeout=86400
 ```
 ##### archive-required